Terrell Lamont Strayhorn: Early life and education

+Career

 Strayhorn joined the faculty at the University of Tennessee, Knoxville (UTK) as a tenure-track assistant professor in the Department of Educational Psychology within the College of Education, Health, & Human Sciences.
 After three years, he was promoted to the rank of associate professor and granted tenure.
 In 2007, he was appointed Special Assistant to the Provost Former.

 In 2010, Strayhorn moved to Ohio State University (OSU) as associate professor in the School of Education Policy & Leadership.
 His primary faculty appointment was in the Department of Educational Studies and he taught in the Higher Education and Student Affairs (HESA) graduate program.
 He held faculty appointments in the John Glenn School of Public Affairs, Department of African American and African Studies, and the Sexuality Studies, Engineering Education, and Educational Policy programs.
 Strayhorn was faculty affiliate in the Kirwan Institute for the Study of Race & Ethnicity, faculty research associate in the Todd A. Bell National Resource Center on the African American Male, and faculty affiliate in the OSU Criminal Justice Research Center (CJRC).
 In 2014, Strayhorn was promoted to the rank of full professor—making him one of only 30 black full professors at OSU and the youngest full professor in the university's history.

 Strayhorn directed the Center for Higher Education Enterprise (CHEE) at OSU.
 Strayhorn founded and directed the Center for Inclusion, Diversity, & Academic Success (IDEAS) at OSU and the Center for Higher Education Research and Policy (CHERP) at the University of Tennessee, Knoxville.

 Amid controversy regarding an alleged travel audit, Strayhorn was terminated as CHEE director in 2017, although the audit showed "no intentional wrongdoing" on his part.
 He voluntarily resigned from his faculty position at OSU a short time later in a memo released May 3, 2017.